cjdoucette/dpdk/doc/guides/gatekeeper/pktgen.md

     $ sudo ./build/print -c 0x10 --socket-mem 256 --file-prefix print -b 83:00.0

+Back in the pktgen application, you could use `start 0` to send a lot of packets.
+A better demonstration is to send one packet (an ARP packet) using:

+    $ send arp req 0

+You should see the packet printed by the print application.

 ## Port Information

 It appears that the ports, physical locations, and addresses on the XIA server are: